mcombs33/genedrive_shredder_mus/README.md

 ## Yshred.v2
 Same as Yshred except juvenile dispersal rate is set to same value as adult dispersal rate.
 Used for initial set of simulations in manuscript.

+##Yshred.v2.chase
+Same as Yshred.v2 except max distance between patches with wildtype individuals and the nearest gene drive-harboring patch is recorded

 ## Xshred
 Simulates demographic, dispersal, and Y-Shredder gene drive processes across time steps.
 Requires input parameters and starting abundances for each sex-age-genotype combination.

 ## Xshred.v2
 Same as Xshred except juvenile dispersal rate is set to same value as adult dispersal rate.
 Used for initial set of simulations in manuscript.

+##Xshred.v2.chase
+Same as Xshred.v2 except max distance between patches with wildtype individuals and the nearest gene drive-harboring patch is recorded

 ## calculateCentroids
 Calculates XY position of patch centroids within square patch lattice.
 This function is implemented within the natMigration function.